bbauska/meta-react-basics/README.md

   alt="."
   width="70%" />
 </p>
-The JavaScript engine takes the word Eat and concatenates it, so the words at Little Lemon.
+<p>The JavaScript engine takes the word Eat and concatenates it, so the words at Little Lemon.
 Thus, in the browser window, I get the words eat at little lemon.
 If I want to update the value of the word States variable to something else like drink, I could use the set word function directly to help me achieve this.
 However, when I save the change and run my code, the app does not work.
-This is because one can't use the state's setting variable from your state directly.
+This is because one can't use the state's setting variable from your state directly.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s16-f.
 (1) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->